rytis-paskauskas/TCPCam/README.md

 - "Build with a JPEG test binary" repeatedly transmits a sample image file

 ## Client
+is left up to the client
-The client will require an application to process received images (save them as file(s), stream over HTTP,...).
+A client is free to process the received frames any way it sees fit.
+Saving them as files or stream over HTTP are among the most likely use cases.
-Any client could be used, that is able to send commands and handle incoming packet data (header and payload).
+Any client could be used, able to conform to the protocol (sending commands and handling incoming header and payload packet data).

 A simple (and optional) Linux client is provided with this project for testing purposes.
-It is a vanilla implementation using BSD socket library.
-The GNU Make system *might* be required to build it.
+It is a vanilla client implementation using BSD socket library.
+The GNU Make system *might* be necessary to build it.
 ```sh
 cd client; make
 ```

 ## Usage
-The server connects to the WiFi access point with provided credentials  listens to connections on the specified port.
+The server connects to the WiFi AP with provided credentials and listens to incoming connections on the specified port.
 All communications use the same port.
-Multiple simultaneous connections (for example from different devices) is possible.

 A client should first establish the connection with the server on specified IP address and port (see `menuconfig`s "TCP server settings").
 After a successful connection, please send your request.

-The request shall consist of PIN followed by COMMAND sent separately in this order.
+The server request shall consist of PIN followed by COMMAND sent separately in this order.
 The commands will not be confirmed by server.
 If the request is successful, a stream will start arriving on the same port.

 The commands are
-1. PIN code as specified in `menuconfig`s "TCP server settings > TCP pin/password"
+1. PIN code as specified in `menuconfig` "TCP server settings > TCP pin/password"
 2. CODE, the app supports numeric code values:
    - positive number `N` will request exactly N frames
    - zero or negative number will request a non-stop stream

+It is possible to connect multiple clients simultaneously.
+Each connection will be served in turn in LIFO order.
 ## Client
 A simple Linux client using BSD socket library implementation is provided for testing purposes.
 This client connects with credentials and dumps the payload to `stdout` or to a file.